blbadger/blbadger.github.io/polynomial-roots.md

 Arguably the simplest polynomial that by Galois theory does not have a closed form rooted expression is

 $$
-y = x^5 - x - 1
+x^5 - x - 1
 $$

 Let's explore where roots are found with Newton's method in the complex plane, ie for $z^5-z-1$.
 With a scale of  $(-1.845953, 2.154047)$ for the real values on the horizontal axis and $(-1.864322i, 2.135678i)$ on the vertical (with our original color map),

 ![still]({{https://blbadger.github.io}}/newton-method/newton_x5_still.png)

+Note that the roots are no longer found in a circle centered on the origin, as the equation cannot be expressed as a root of any one complex number.
+Looking at the roots more closely, there is one real and four complex roots: this is expected, as complex roots always come in pairs of a number and its conjugate.

-This is different than the case for $z^3-1$ because an entire region fails to converge on a root, rather than individual points as before.
+Unlike the case for $z^3-1$, an entire region fails to converge on a root, rather than individual points.
 Now there are certainly points analagous to that observed above (for $z^3-1$) in which the tangent line is parallel to the x-axis: these exist at

 $$
 f'(x) = 0 \\